[Serverless architecture #2] Strapi v4 with Azure Container Instances (ACI)

 The implementation I adopted has a few specificities, which I expose below.

 - Strapi does not handle SSL.
 As as result, serving the request to Strapi via a reverse proxy was here the easiest solution to circumvent the issue.
 Caddy was then the perfect fit for the task, and takes care of the SSL certificate for us, which is very convenient.

 - The user should be able to connect to the Strapi login page as simply as possible via a single URL.
-In order to do that, I implemented a PowerShell Azure Function that does that on demand, and redirects the user to the ACI when it is up and running.
+In order to do that, I implemented a PowerShell Azure Function that does that on demand, and returns a web page that lets the user know when Strapi is up and running.
 The user just needs to send a request to the Azure Function.

 - The ACI should be stopped after a defined time.
 The purpose of this project is to deploy Strapi in a serverless fashion with a Pay-per-consumption model.
 The ACI should then be stopped when it is no longer used/needed.
 In order to do that, I wrapped Strapi in a node.js application, that will periodically (via cron) verify when the last request to was sent to Strapi.
 If no request has been sent within the last 10 min, then the container exits and sends a request to the Azure function previously mentioned to stop the container group.

 NB: I assume it would have been possible to do a Strapi plugin for that, but I did not dig into that part as of now.

 - The deployment should be automated as much as possible to increase the speed and ease of use and reliability.
 A terraform script is taking care of the deployment of the whole infrastructure.
 The only part remaining is the actual deployment of the Azure function and build of the Docker container image.
 No pipeline is included in the solution for that, but this is a common workload depending on your CI/CD provider (GitHub, DevOps..) and should also be automated when pushing to the repo.